Sayo-nika/Junko/README.md

 ## What/Who's Junko

-Junko Konno is a character from Zombie Land Saga:
+This project is named after Junko Konno from Zombie Land Saga:

 >A soft-spoken idol from the Shōwa period who was popular during the 1980s before dying in a plane crash.
 Coming from an era without social media, she has reservations towards personally interacting with her fans.
 Her idol nickname is Zombie 4 (ゾンビィ4号 Zonbii Yon-gō). -Wikipedia

 ## Running

 Make sure you have a running PostgreSQL server and acquired a SauceNAO key.